 In FARMVILLE there are plenty of family fun activities.
 High Bridge Trail State Park offers hiking and biking while the Appomattox River offers a historical story and a relaxing float.
 There are outfitters to assist with your recreational needs.
 Just a few minutes outside of town is the Adventure Park at Sandy River Retreat, a high ropes course with zip lines, perfect for adventure seekers looking for a challenge.
 Main Street offers antiques, accessories and furniture shopping at the renowned Green Front Furniture, as well as a Belgium bakery, sweet shop, fabrics, bridal stores and more.
 When it’s time to eat, head to Charlie’s Waterfont Cafe on the river.

 Historic FINCASTLE boasts southern charm and is deeply rooted in historical significance.
-Fincastle is a designated Lewis and Clark community, having ties to both Meriwether Lewis and William Clark prior to and after their western expedition.
+Fincastle is a designated Lewis and Clark community, thanks to the significant ties both had to the community prior to and after their great expedition1,2.
 There is a self-guided walking tour that leads visitors to many of the town homes and buildings, some dating back to the late 1700s and early to mid 1800s.
 Stay in one of the two bed and breakfast’s in the historic district, perfect places to sit back, relax and enjoy the simple comforts of home and southern conversation.
 Stop in to the Heritage Family Market for fresh deli meats and cheeses, the perfect take-home taste of Fincastle.

 When in GORDONSVILLE, spend time walking in the steps of extraordinary history, and then take a stroll down Main Street to enjoy timeless charm and great food traditions.
 During the Civil War the elegant Exchange Hotel became a receiving hospital for more than 70,000 troops.
 Today it has been restored to its grandeur.
 Downtown, find quaint shops and galleries that combine modern styles with antiques and country sensibilities.
 Don’t miss contemporary gems like Pomme, where acclaimed French Chef Gerard Gasparini has brought a taste of Paris to the heart of Virginia.
 Looking for a taste of traditional country cooking?
 Don’t miss the annual Gordonsville Famous Fried Chicken Festival!
 Gordonsville is recognized as “the chicken-leg center of the universe” because of how the history of the southern staple traces its roots to women serving the treat to 19th century train passengers.